djkato/saleor-apps-rs/README.md

 ### TL;DR:

 - saleor-app-sdk, saleor-app-template and the root structure fall under either MIT or Apache 2.0 at your convenience.
-- Any other workspace members fall under FSL-1.1-MIT.
-If you want to use my apps in commercial environment, each app costs 10€ (or voluntarily more).
-Upon payment/donation you can automatically use the given app as if it had MIT-1 or Apache 2.0.
+- Rest of the apps in this repo fall under `PolyForm-Noncommercial-1.0.md`.
+If you want to use my apps commercially, each app costs 10€ (or voluntarily more).
+Upon payment/donation you are allowed to use the given app commercially.